JanneMattila/www/docs/_posts/2024/01/2024-01-08-azure-devops-and-picklists.markdown

 tags: azure devops
 ---
 Many companies have customized their Azure DevOps processes over the years.
-You start that by going to the `Organization Settings` and then `Process`:
+You can do that by going to the `Organization Settings` and then `Process`:

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2024/01/08/azure-devops-and-vs402846/process.png" %}